whl1729/note/computer/cpp/primer/18_tools_for_large_programs.md

 ## 18 Tools for Large Programs

-### Exception Handing
+### 18.1 Exception Handing

-1. The type of the thrown expression, together with the current call chain, determines which handler will deal with the exception.
-The selected handler is the one nearest in the call chain that matches the type of the thrown object.
-The type and contents of that object allow the throwing part of the program to inform the handling part about what went wrong.
+1. The type of the thrown expression, together with the current call chain, determines which handler will deal with the exception. ***The selected handler is the one nearest in the call chain that matches the type of the thrown object.*** The type and contents of that object allow the throwing part of the program to inform the handling part about what went wrong.

 2. The fact that control passes from one location to another has two important implications:
     - Functions along the call chain may be prematurely exited.